Leilah Babirye: Najunga From the Kuchu Ngaali (Crested Crane) Clan, 2021

 Babirye utilizes wood, ceramic, metal and found materials and often represents African masks, influenced by her culture and sexuality.
 Named after a Ugandan clan, Babirye evokes the history of her culture through the clan names given to the people of Uganda.
 The totem-inspired piece explores identity, and how the queer community continues to exist and hold their clan names despite being disowned or unaccepted for who they are.
-Commissioned by Hedi Slimane for Celine’s Art Project, and based on a given reference, Babirye took on new challenges for this made-to-order sculpture.
+Commissioned by Hedi Slimane for Celine's Art Project, and based on a given reference, Babirye took on new challenges for this made-to-order sculpture.
 While being the first deadline piece Babirye has worked on, her process changed very little, still composing meaning and form as she went.
 Although, ultimately, her work is open to interpretation and communication, specifically through the emotion of the faces and masks Babirye creates.

 Nansamba II from the Kuchu Ngabi (Antelope) Clan, 2021

-Babirye’s sculpture titled Nansamba II from the Kuchu Ngabi (Antelope) Clan is another multimedia large-scale work.
+Babirye's sculpture titled Nansamba II from the Kuchu Ngabi (Antelope) Clan is another multimedia large-scale work.
 The ceramic face is erected from tubes of a bicycle tire, hardware, and glazing, as a commentary on the name given to a gay person in Luganda, ‘ebisiyaga’, meaning rubbish.
 Babirye often works with found materials, demonstrating that something believed to be waste, still has a use and is valuable.
-Alongside Nansamba II, Babirye’s series includes Nakawaddwa from the Kuchu Ngabu (Antelope) Clan, 2021, and Abambowa (Royal Guard Who Protects the King), 2021, all which are intentionally ambiguous, and with no assigned gender to her any of her faces.
+Alongside Nansamba II, Babirye's series includes Nakawaddwa from the Kuchu Ngabu (Antelope) Clan, 2021, and Abambowa (Royal Guard Who Protects the King), 2021, all which are intentionally ambiguous, and with no assigned gender to her any of her faces.
 Babirye aspires to represent her community of queer people, and the male clan names imparted on her works take on further significance when they depict commonly female-associated attributes namely hair, jewelry or lipstick.
-The body of work demonstrates Babirye’s interest in her culture, sexuality, and also the environment and found materials.

 Abambowa (Royal Guard Who Protects the King), 2021

-Babirye’s ceramic series of twenty-two heads exemplifies the King’s Royal Guard.
+Babirye's ceramic series of twenty-two heads exemplifies the King's Royal Guard.
 The figures are splattered or dripped with ceramic glazes, playing with techniques of the medium and aiming to ultimately imagine a new society, and encourage the evaluation of traditional values and systems of British Colonialism in Uganda.
 The roughly formed unique figures once again integrates Babirye's cultural heritage and sexuality into her work with the intent of referencing the figures as both members of the royal guard, as well as her queer community.